TheBus (Honolulu)

+As of December 2017, TheBus is the nation's most heavily used public transportation system per capita among major cities.

 History

 Origins: Honolulu Rapid Transit

-TheBus' origin was The Honolulu Rapid Transit and Land Company, which operated buses and trolley lines mostly in the Honolulu district, while most outlying areas were serviced by competing bus companies.
-Honolulu Rapid Transit (HRT) was founded on June 6, 1898, the same day that Hawaii was annexed by the United States.
+TheBus' origin was the Honolulu Rapid Transit and Land Company, which operated buses and trolley lines mostly in the city of Honolulu, while most outlying areas were serviced by competing bus companies.
+Honolulu Rapid Transit (HRT) was founded on June 6, 1898, the same day that Hawaiʻi was annexed by the United States.
 HRT started streetcar operations in Honolulu in 1901.
-HRT operated streetcars from 1901–41, motor buses continually from 1925 onward, and trolley buses from 1937–57.
+HRT operated streetcars from 1901 to 1941, motor buses from 1915 onward, and trolleybuses from 1937 to 1957.

-Various issues caused its failure, including a series of strikes by union workers and reports of a hostile takeover of the company by Harry Weinberg in 1955, after he began buying up other properties in Hawaii.
+Various issues caused its failure, including a series of strikes by union workers and reports of a hostile takeover of the company by Harry Weinberg in 1955, after he began buying up other properties in Hawaiʻi.
 Weinberg acquired HRT from the Castle family in 1959.